Topanga Canyon Boulevard (State Route 27) Pavement Project

 Project Description

-The project covers more than 18 miles on State Route 27 (SR-27) from Pacific Coast Highway in Malibu to Devonshire Street in Chatsworth.
-The project will upgrade curb ramps and crosswalks to the Americans with Disabilities Act (ADA) standards.
-There will be enhancements to ADA elements that include 26 traffic signals, 235 repaired and replaced curb ramps, and nearly 30 pedestrian push buttons.
-Additionally, the project will add more than 20 landscape control locations, nearly 50 transit stop improvements and two bicycle drainage gates.
+The project covers more than 18 miles of Topanga Canyon Boulevard/State Route 27 (SR-27) from Pacific Coast Highway in Malibu to Devonshire Street in Chatsworth.
+The project includes upgraded curb ramps and crosswalks to Americans with Disabilities Act (ADA) standards as well as enhancements to ADA elements that include 26 traffic signals, 235 repaired and replaced curb ramps and nearly 30 pedestrian push buttons.
+Additionally, the project adds more than 20 landscape control locations, nearly 50 transit stop improvements and two bicycle drainage gates.

 Project Update